ZielMartin/Cg-Anw/libs/glew-2.1.0/README.md

 GLEW was developed by [Milan Ikits](http://www.cs.utah.edu/~ikits/) and [Marcelo Magallon](http://wwwvis.informatik.uni-stuttgart.de/~magallon/).
-Aaron Lefohn, Joe Kniss, and Chris Wyman were the vertIndex users and also assisted with the design and debugging process.
+Aaron Lefohn, Joe Kniss, and Chris Wyman were the first users and also assisted with the design and debugging process.

 The acronym GLEW originates from Aaron Lefohn.